renuo/applications-setup-guide/ruby_on_rails/sentry.md

-# GetSentry
+# Sentry

 ## Setup Monitoring Services

-* Go to www.getsentry.com and login as the renuo monitor.
+* Go to www.sentry.io and login as the renuo monitor.

 * Create an entry for each Heroku app (`master`, `develop`, `testing`).
 Your applications on Sentry should follow the same naming convention as everywhere else.